quacksouls/bitburner/README.md

 Before committing your code, do this:

-1. Run `npm run format`.
-1. Run `npm run lint`.
+1. Run `npm run clean`.
-1. Fix any formatting and/or linting errors reported by the linter and formatter.
+1. Fix any formatting and/or linting errors.